AInoob/NooBox/README.md

 </p>

 ## Extract Images
 Noobox can extract all image in current webpage.
-Click "Download" button also can Zip all the image and download
+Click "Download" button to Zip all the images and to download

 <p align="center">
 <img src="https://user-images.githubusercontent.com/12090689/50039170-56076700-fffb-11e8-9ee0-81a5ab02a1ca.png"/>